camelCaseD/camelcased.github.io/_posts/2015-10-20-objc-property-listener.md

 date: 2015-10-20 13:40:00 +0000
 summary: Listening for property changes on all properties in a class
 ---
+Adding listeners to all properties in a class is useful for when trying to create a data model base class and properly handle manipulation of attributes on the model within the base class.

-If you are going to want to use KVO on a class in Objective-c for all properties, your are going to have to use an interesting work around.
+We are going to use KVO on the base class in Objective-c for all properties to observe the properties.
+We are going to have to use an interesting work around to get this to work.
 What I mean is that you are going to have to retrieve all the properties as an array then loop through them and individually assign a KVO listener to each property.

 ```objectivec
 unsigned int count;